This acetaminophen side effect can harm your relationships

 Acupuncture uses very slim needles to stimulate constricted muscles all over your body—allowing the red blood cells, oxygen, and nutrients in your blood to smother inflamed areas.
 If you gasp at the thought of needles, rest assured these needles are thinner than a strand of human hair and are very nearly painless.

-If you are taking acetaminophen on a regular basis, I strongly encourage you to consider other natural pain relief alternatives.
-I believe it’s only a matter of time before another study shows another unknown negative side effect of acetaminophen.
+If you are taking acetaminophen on a regular basis, we strongly encourage you to consider other natural pain relief alternatives.
+We believe it’s only a matter of time before another study shows another unknown negative side effect of acetaminophen.